agoodshort/macOS-VirtualBox-BootFromUSB/README.md

 Make sure to edit the variable VM_NAME before launching the script.
 More details in the [Usage](https://github.com/goodshort/macOS-VirtualBox-BootFromUSB#Usage) section.

-This script assumes you have only one USB drive attached to your computer and it has already been mounted when running the script.
+This script assumes you have only one USB drive attached to your computer and it has already been mounted before running the script.

 ### Usage